-Some other things Nginx does that totally don't belong in a web server (albeit most of these modules aren't compiled in by default, they are part of the Nginx repo):
+Some other things Nginx does that totally don't belong in a web server (albeit most of these modules aren't compiled in by default, they are part of the Nginx repository:

-- Concatenate prefixes and suffixes to the response body.
-Okay, I actually would've jumped on this feature a while back when I was first looking to abstract out a template for my articles, but I was naive back then.
-Page templating is great... but just adding prefixes and suffixes doesn't cut it.
+Concatenate prefixes and suffixes to the response body.
+Okay, I actually would've jumped on this feature a long time ago when I was first looking to abstract out a template for my articles, but I was naive back then.
+Page templating is great... but with HTML, just adding prefixes and suffixes doesn't cut it.
 It's a nice thought, but this feature is way too inflexible to be useful enough to justify adding it.
 This is what CGI is for.